dancancro/great-big-example-application/README.md

 # Angular2 State & Data Demo - Talk Version

-Exploring approaches to State and Data management from controllers to @ngrx/store
+Exploring approaches to State and Data management from controllers to @ngrx/store and @ngrx/effects

 ## What is it?
 This is a bare bones version of a demonstration project that attempts to explore and illustrate the progression of approaches to data management from the 'Angular 1 Way',